 Conduct is deemed to be sexual harassment when the student perceives such behavior as unwelcome, such as inappropriate touching, verbal comments, sexual name calling, spreading sexual rumors, gestures, jokes, pictures, blocking a student's movement.
 Rape or attempted rape is an act of violence carrying different criminal penalties.
 Sexual harassment is a form of sex discrimination.
-Any student who believes that he or she has been subjected to sexual harassment, whether by a teacher, other student, or any individual on school grounds or at school activities should report the alleged misconduct immediately to the school principal who will then turn it over to the District's Title IX officer.
+Any student who believes that he or she has been subjected to sexual harassment, whether by a teacher, other student, or any individual on school grounds or at school activities should report the alleged misconduct immediately to the school principal who will then turn it over to the District's Dignity for All Students Act Coordinator and/or Title IX officer.